saracemal/backend-interview-prep/README.md

 4. What is the difference between delete and destroy?
 Delete will delete a record, and destroy will delete a record and execute corresponding callbacks.

+5. What is the difference between class methods and instance methods?
+Class methods are for classes and instance methods are meant for instances, which should go without saying.
+For a an Article class, a class method could count the number of articles associated to that class.
+However, an instance method could recall the amount of words in a specific article.
+Class methods are denoted by def self.method_name